JeffCarpenter/gitea-feed-workaround/README.md

 #### HOW TO INSTALL

 1. Copy gitea-feed-workaround.sh to a persistent location.

 2. Edit the variables at the beginning of `gitea-feed-workaround.sh`.
    Variables should reflect the configuration of your specific gitea setup.

 3. Run the script or install it as a system service.

-At this point, the script should start generating feeds at the configured location.
-Assuming you've used the default FEEDS_URL slug (i.e. `/_feeds/`), the feeds for USER's REPOSITORY are located at `/_feeds/USER/REPOSITORY/{commits,issues,releases}.rss`.

-Note that the script will need a longer amount of time for larger Gitea installations.
+The user used to run this script must have:

+   * `read` access to the sqlite database file
+   * `read` access to the git repositories
+   * `read/write` access to output directories

+By default, generated files can be accessed at:

+* `/_feeds/USER/REPOSITORY/commits.rss`
+* `/_feeds/USER/REPOSITORY/issues.rss`
+* `/_feeds/USER/REPOSITORY/releases.rss`
+* `/_feeds/all/feeds.opml` (disabled by default)
+* `/_feeds/all/feeds.txt` (disabled by default)

 #### HOW IT WORKS

-This script works by periodically polling Gitea's databases for recent updates.
-These updates are then aggregated into static `.rss` files that can be hosted by Gitea's internal static server or a dedicated http server.
+This script works by periodically polling Gitea's databases and git directories for recent updates.
+These updates are aggregated into static `.rss` files and hosted by a normal HTTP web server.
+Gitea itself can host these files by placing them in gitea's `custom/public` directory.

-The definition of update depends on the represented resource:
+Considered updates are one of the following events:

-* Commits (`commits.rss`): Any new commit is considered a new update.
+* Any repository commit (which appears in `commits.rss`).
-* Issues (`commits.rss`): Any change to any issue is considered an update; i.e some issues may appear multiple times in a single feed.
+* Any change to a repository issue (which appears in `issues.rss`).
-* Releases (`releases.rss`): Any new release or pre-release is considered an update.
+* Any new releases (which appears in `releases.rss`).
-* Announcements (`*.rss`): Every announcement is considered an update.
+* Any announcement (which appears in all files mentioned above).

-Aside from announcements, updates are sorted from newest to oldest and only a certain number of the newest updates are included in the final feed.
+Only a limited number of the updates are included in each feed (with the exception of announcements, which are always included).

-The format used to express updates is version 2.0 of the RSS standard.
-RSS was chosen in favor of ATOM due to the lack of TTL support in the later.
+Updates are sorted by date and only the most recent are included.

+The data formats used by this script:

+* RSS Version 2.0 for update feeds
+* OPML Version 1.0 for feed enumeration

 #### FEEDS MENU UI